swolvert/AspNetCore.Docs/README.md

+# THIS IS A FORKED VERSION MEANT FOR TUTORIAL USE
+Not to be PRd into main

 # ASP.NET Core Docs

 This repository contains the conceptual ASP.NET Core documentation hosted at [docs.microsoft.com/aspnet](https://docs.microsoft.com/aspnet).
 See the [Contributing Guide](CONTRIBUTING.md) and the [issues list](https://github.com/aspnet/Docs/issues) if you would like to help out.